Many dog owners enjoy dressing their pets in sweaters, coats and scarves, but canine winter gear is often more than a fashion statement.

 However, size isn't always a good indicator of dog's ability to tolerate cold temperatures.
 Pit bulls aren't a small breed, but they have thin coats and can be sensitive to winter weather.

 Breeds that come from cold climates and are bred to work in snow and ice, such as Newfoundlands and Siberian huskies, can typically tolerate very cold temperatures.

 "If your dog is not a winter-hardy breed, has a thin coat, or has health issues, consider using a canine coat when she heads outdoors," Murray said.
 "This will help retain body heat and prevent skin from getting dry and inflamed during winter walks."

 A dog's routine should also be taken into consideration.
 If you're letting your pet outside for a few minutes, he'll likely be fine without winter gear, but if you're going for a long walk or spending a while in the outdoors, winter gear may be a necessity.

 You may also want to add booties to your dog's winter ensemble.
 (Photo: kim&amy [CC BY-ND 2.0]/Flickr)

 If your dog needs a sweater or coat to stay warm, ensure the garment is a good fit so that it doesn't drag, get caught on anything or prevent normal movement.

-If your dog isn't comfortable wearing booties, you can massage petroleum jelly or a pet-friendly paw wax into his paw pads before going outside.
+If your dog isn't comfortable wearing booties or leggings, you can massage petroleum jelly or a pet-friendly paw wax into his paw pads before going outside.